Overview

 | Multilateral positions | India opposes aspects of US-led trade order; supports WTO reform, climate justice, TRIPS waiver |

 For Mains Answer Writing: India-US divergences on Russia and Iran reflect India's commitment to strategic autonomy rather than alignment.
-Frame answers around three pillars: defence (foundational agreements, interoperability), economy (trade, technology), and geopolitics (Indo-Pacific, QUAD).
-Always mention the 2026 trade deal and TRUST initiative as recent developments.
+Frame answers around three pillars: defence (foundational agreements, 10-year framework October 2025, interoperability), economy (trade, technology, February 2026 interim framework), and geopolitics (Indo-Pacific, Quad).
+Always mention the 2026 trade framework (unsigned as of May 2026), TRUST initiative, 10-year defence partnership, and NISAR as recent developments.
+Note Operation Sindoor's implication: US claimed credit for ceasefire mediation, complicating India's strategic autonomy narrative.

 India-US Relations --- A Timeline